-France is located in Europe, and it part of the Schengen agreement.
+France is located in Europe, and it is part of the Schengen agreement.
 If you require a visa to travel to the 28 Schengen countries, then you will need to apply for France travel visa/Schengen travel visa before arrival.
-Learn more about Schengen Visa process.
+Learn more about the Schengen Visa process.

 If you have a European Union passport, you won’t require a visa for France.

-All the visa exempt countries like USA and Canada can travel to France and stay for 90 days without visa, right now.
-From 2021, all the Schengen nations require visa exempt countries to apply for an ETIAS – European Travel Information and Authorization System, which although not a visa, requires US and Canadian passport holders to apply for an ETIAS (electronic travel authorization) to travel to France and other Schengen countries.
+From 2023 onwards, all the Schengen nations require visa-exempt countries to apply for an ETIAS – European Travel Information and Authorization System, which although not a visa, requires the US and Canadian passport holders to apply for an ETIAS (electronic travel authorization) to travel to France and other Schengen countries.

 Insurance for 4 days in Paris Itinerary

 The official language of France is French.
-Hotels, tour operators, stores and restaurant service providers spoke both English and French.
+Hotels, tour operators, stores, and restaurant service providers spoke both English and French.

 One of them also used Google translate to respond back to us

 Hint: Download Duolingo to learn a few common French phrases or words.
 Google Translate is a handy app as well.
 Not to forget, offline maps for directions.